yoshuawuyts/simple-store/README.md

 ```

 #### .get(namespace)
 Get a value from the store.
-Emits a 'get' event which can
+Emits a `get` event which can
 be namespaced to allow for specific listeners.
 ```js
 store.get();